manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 Denote by $EV_{\text{consensus}}$ the external validity function that is given as input to the instance.

-Linear PBFT is decomposed ti use two building blocks: Locked Broadcast and Recover Max Lock.
+Linear PBFT is decomposed to use two building blocks: Locked Broadcast and Recover Max Lock.
 The exposition will start top-down: defining the high-level protocol first and detailing the building blocks later.

-# Linear PBFT via Locked Broadcast and Recover Max
+# Linear PBFT via Locked Broadcast and Recover Max Lock

 Every $10 \Delta$ parties change the view and rotate the primary.
 Clocks are perfectly synchronized so this change of view is perfectly synchronized as well.